How to legally protect a business idea

 • Beneficial to others (like consumers) who can’t access the information

-• Be reasonably protected by the owner to ensure the information does not become public knowledge
+• Reasonably protected by the owner to ensure the information does not become public knowledge

 If someone steals your trade secrets, you have the legal right to enforce your ownership and take legal action against them.
 This is vital to ensure your competition cannot benefit from your unique business ideas.

-Once you have the proper registrations for all of your intellectual property, ensure you keep a detailed record.
-Developing an IP portfolio will ensure you and the rest of your team knows exactly which of your content is protected.
+Once you have the proper registrations for all of your intellectual property, make sure you keep a detailed record.
+Developing an IP portfolio will mean that you and the rest of your team know exactly which of your content is protected.
 It will also be necessary to prove ownership of your IP if you have to deal with infringements.

 Monitor for infringements of your protected business ideas

 Registering your IP will help you claim legal ownership of your business ideas, but it won’t necessarily stop bad actors from stealing your IP anyway.
-It’s especially easy for scammers to steal your content and business ideas and infringe on your IP online, where counterfeits and brand impersonation is rampant.
+It’s especially easy for scammers to steal your content and business ideas and infringe on your IP online, where counterfeiting and brand impersonation are rampant.

 Common places for IP infringements to occur include fake websites, Ecommerce marketplaces like Amazon and Shopify, and social media platforms like Facebook and Instagram.
 To best protect your business ideas and content, it’s important to monitor for infringements on as many of these channels as possible.